 Rules of the Road During Flood Season in Texas

-One story made the news this past week when a man was rescued after his car entered a flooded roadway and was filled with water.
+One story made the news in 2016 when a man was rescued after his car entered a flooded roadway and was filled with water.
 Johnson County had to use a drone to fly overhead and locate the man and then emergency personnel executed a rescue.
 But what made this story different was what happened to the man after he was rescued.
 Johnson County Sheriff’s slapped handcuffs on the man and arrested him for driving around a barricade.

 Driving Around a Water Barricade is a Class B Misdemeanor in Texas

 Section 472.022 of the Texas Transportation Code governs “OBEYING WARNING SIGNS AND BARRICADES” and provides (in relevant part):

 (a) A person commits an offense if the person: